 6. Ice Skating

 Whether you’re sliding around the rink with your tiny tots or channeling your inner figure skater, there are plenty of places to skate.
-Glide on over to Pocono Manor for a more formal skating experience with rentals available.
+Glide on over to Manor Sports for a more formal skating experience with rentals available.
 If you have your own ice skates, head to the Promised Land, Hickory Run, Gouldsboro, and Tobyhanna state parks to skate their lakes when the weather permits.

 Ride through a winter wonderland to views throughout the region on a Poconos snowmobile tour.
 Go far beyond where your feet could take you on miles of snow-covered trails, passing mountain streams, open fields, and sprawling pine forests.
 Rent all the gear you need from Pocono Outdoor Adventure Tours.

 8. Ice Fishing